If you have a question about studying English at Regent’s, we may have answered it here. For more information, please get in touch via email.

 How many hours of English will I study a week?

-The number of teaching hours depends on your course.
-If you have enrolled on a General English Course, you will have 15 hours of English lessons a week.
-Your General English classes start at 9:15 and finish at 12:30, including a 15-minute break.
-If you signed up for an Intensive English Course, you will have 22.5 hours of English language lessons a week.
-Your Intensive English course takes place in the morning 9:30-12:30 and afternoon 13:30- 15:00.
+The number of hours you learn depends on your course.
+If you have enrolled on a General English Course, you will have 15 hours of English lessons per week.
+Your General English classes start at 9:15 and finish at 12:30, there is a 15-minute break in-between.
+If you have signed up for an Intensive English Course, you will have 21 hours of English language lessons per week.
+Your Intensive English course takes place in the mornings 9:30-12:30 Mon-Fri and afternoons 13:30- 15:00 Mon-Thu.

-You can find out the exact timetable of our IELTS and Pre-Sessional Courses by looking in the brochure.
-You can download the up-to-date brochure from here.
+You can find out the exact timetable of our IELTS and Pre-sessional courses here.

 What activities can I take part in after my English lessons?